unc-csxl/csxl.unc.edu/docs/get_started.md

         1. Wait until you see "frontend.1 | Compiled successfully" emitted from the Angular dev server.
     2. Open `localhost:1560` in a browser and you should see the XL site running locally in development.
     3. To stop the development servers, press `Ctrl+C` in the terminal running `honcho` and close VSCode.

+## Develop in Branches

+Before beginning any feature work, fixes, or other modifications, you should checkout a branch to keep the history separate from the `main` line history until it is ready deploying into production.